usnistgov/ai-model-reuse/README.md

 trained AI models in AI Model Cards and would support better reuse of shared trained AI models.

-In addition, these metrics can be used for ranking AI architectures in terms of their suitability to specific scientific applications.
+In addition, these metrics can be used for ranking AI architectures in terms of their suitability to specific scientific applications
+ (i.e., a recommendation system for AI architectures suitable to scientific applications).
  The metrics are focused on model (accuracy, stability), training process (speed, predictability, initialization gain), training data (uniformity of training data, pretrained data compatibility with domain data, pretrained data compatibility with model architecture), and and hardware (GPU RAM memory usage, energy consumption).